kontent-ai/management-sdk-net/README.md

 }
 ```

-### Strongly-typed models of your content
+### Working with language variants

-The `ManagementClient` also supports working with strongly-typed models.
+The `ManagementClient` supports working with strongly-typed models.
 You can generate strongly-typed models from your content types using the Kentico Kontent [model generator utility](https://github.com/Kentico/kontent-generators-net) and then be able to retrieve the data in a strongly typed form.

 ```csharp
-// Retrieve strongly-typed content item

-var itemIdentifier = Reference.ById(Guid.Parse("9539c671-d578-4fd3-aa5c-b2d8e486c9b8"));
+// Retrieve strongly-typed content item var itemIdentifier = Reference.ById(Guid.Parse("9539c671-d578-4fd3-aa5c-b2d8e486c9b8"));
 var languageIdentifier = Reference.ByCodename("en-US");
 var identifier = new LanguageVariantIdentifier(itemIdentifier, languageIdentifier);